typelevel/Laika/docs/src/03-preparing-content/03-theme-settings.md

 <meta itemprop="datePublished" content="${laika.metadata.datePublished}">
 ```

+The `canonicalLink` property will automatically render as a `link rel="canonical"...` tag in the HTML output
+when using the Helium theme.

-The page-level metadata is a core feature and available even when not using the Helium theme.
+Otherwise the page-level metadata is a core feature and available even when not using the Helium theme.
 Note that, at the moment, `dateModified` is not auto-populated from the file system and has to be set manually.
 In many cases this is desirable anyway, as not every file modification represents a meaningful change to the user.

 Navigation, Links & Favicons